icon notify 12 DAYS OF CHRISTMAS DAY 10 - VISITING CANDY CANE LANE?

 Making Informed Choices on Keto-Friendly Sweeteners

-Beyond just looking at how fast sugar enters your bloodstream, consider what these sweeteners are made of.
+Beyond examining how fast sugar enters your bloodstream, consider what these sweeteners are made of.
 Some might hide GMO ingredients or have undergone heavy processing with chemicals you'd rather avoid.

-And let’s not forget about taste; some alternatives can leave an aftertaste akin to licking an envelope.
+And let’s not forget about taste; some alternatives can leave an aftertaste some find unpleasant.

 Keto Fast Food Ingredients